The Efficiency Frontier: Classical Shadows versus Direct Quantum Measurement

-\begin{itemize} \item From Figure~2~(a) and (b), it can be observed that for both the classical shadow method and the quantum footage method, there exists a clear boundary in the parameter space defined by the observable input methods LCP ($M, L, n, w$) and LHM ($M, k, n$), separating the regions where $t_{\text{shadow}} / t_{\text{footage}} \leq 1$ and $t_{\text{shadow}} / t_{\text{footage}} \geq 1$.
+From Figure~\ref{subfi:a} and Figure~\ref{subfi:b}, it can be observed that for both the classical shadow method and the direct quantum measurement method, there exists a clear boundary in the parameter space defined by the observable input methods LCP ($M, L, n, w$) and LHM ($M, k, n$), separating the regions where $t_{\text{shadow}} / t_{\text{direct}} \leq 1$ and $t_{\text{shadow}} / t_{\text{direct}} \geq 1$.
 This boundary precisely characterizes the resource consumption trade-offs between the two methods, revealing their relative advantages under different parameter regimes.
-Notably, for both observable input methods, it can be rigorously shown that $t_{\text{shadow}} / t_{\text{footage}}$ is independent of the value of $\epsilon$.
-The detailed proof is provided in the appendix. \\ \end{itemize}
+Notably, for both observable input methods, it can be rigorously shown that $t_{\text{shadow}} / t_{\text{direct}}$ is independent of the value of $\epsilon$.
+The detailed proof is provided in the Appendix~\ref{sec:B}. \\